-FRIDAY NOVEMBER 30, 2012 THE POST, ISSUE 17 - DELIVERED INTO THE HEART OF THE NATIONAL FOREST by ASIMAH ALAM ning application for a mixed
+FRIDAY NOVEMBER 30, 2012 32 Ŧ HGHHHS UBSD THE POST, ISSUE 17 35 T - DELIVERED INTO THE HEART OF THE NATIONAL FOREST G

-MORE HOUSES are on their way for Swadlincote as a plan-
+MORE HOUSES are on their way for Swadlincote as a planthe green light by planners. ning application for a mixed development was given

-Councillors at a South Derbyshire District Council planning committee last Tuesday voted seven-six to give St Modwen Developments Ltd permission to build 215 homes and warehouses, creating 150 jobs, off Swadlincote Lane, Castle Gresley.
-As reported previously in the Swadlincote Post, Castle Gresley parish councillors had raised concerns that the application would put added pressure on schools in the area which were already bursting at the seams with many youngsters having to travel further afield to gain a place for their schooling.
-At a previous parish council meeting, councillors said they also had concerns the development would have on an already busy A444.
-The application was previously refused in February amid concerns of traffic safety and the number of homes which would have meant more homes and less employment opportunities.

-The current revised application has received 6 letters of objections and concerns which include concerns regarding traffic increase and how the access road to Burton Road properties will be affected, environmental pollution especially the impact on wildlife and trees and hedgerows.
+Councillors at a South Derbyshire District Council planning commit-tee last Tuesday voted seven-six to give St Modwen Developments Ltd permission to build 215 homes and warehouses, creating 150 jobs, off Swadlincote Lane, Castle Gresley As reported previously in the Swadlincote Post, Castle Gresley parish councillors had raised con-cerns that the application would put added pressure on schools in the area which were already burst-ing at the seams with many young-sters having to travel further afield to gain a place for their schooling.
+At a previous parish council meet-ing, councillors said they also had concerns the development would have on an already busy A444.
+The application was previously refused in February amid concerns of traffic safety and the number of homes by ASIMAH ALAM and less employment opportunities.
+The current revised application has received 6 letters of objections and concerns which include concerns re-garding traffic increase and how the access road to Burton Road proper-ties will be affected, environmental pollution especially the impact on wildlife and trees and hedgerows. n especially and trees